Yu-Lab-Genomics/UTR-STCNet/README.md

 #  UTR-STCNet
-This repository provides the official implementation of **UTR-STCNet**,  an interpretable deep learning model introduced in the paper:

-**Decoding Translation-Related Functional Sequences in 5’UTRs Using Interpretable Deep Learning Models**
+This repository provides the code for the paper "UTR-STCNet: Decoding Translation-Related Functional Sequences in 5’UTRs Using Interpretable Deep Learning Models".

 ## Requirements
 - torch == 2.4.1